Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

    - The x value is side to side, y is + up/- down, z is closer/further away.

 2. **Google Map:** *After* testing your changes in Relative location, now delete the Relative location completely.
-   a) Your layer will now be placed using the absolute location in the Lat/Lon fields.
+   - Your layer will now be placed using the absolute location in the Lat/Lon fields.
-   b) Change them by clicking and dragging on the marker.
+   - Change them by clicking and dragging on the marker.
    - Note that when you mouse over the marker, a pop up window tells you the name of the POI, and that as you drag the marker, the Lat/Lon values in the form change too.
    - In porPOIse, click **Back to your ExampleLayer page:** the Google Map on that page will be the same as  the StripesCube, because the first POI in the list defines what is shown on that map.
    - Zoom out a bit and you should see two markers now.
 Before, they were all on top of each other.
    - Drag the markers around and note that the Lat and Lon in the POI list change as you drag.
 If you reposition a POI here, you MUST click Save for that POI, otherwise the change will be lost.
    - Remember however if you moved the marker of another POI that had a Relative location set, that overrules the Lat/Lon and it will not have changed in the ARpoise app!

-3. **Relative altitude:** This only works if you are using absolute location as well, otherwise it is overruled by the y value in Relative location.
-Zero is at wherever your smartphone is - usually at your eye level!
-Plus values are above and minus values are below eye level.
+3. **Relative altitude:**
+   - This only works if you are using absolute location as well, otherwise it is overruled by the y value in Relative location.
+   - Zero is at wherever your smartphone is - usually at your eye level!
+   - Plus values are above and minus values are below eye level.

 #### EXERCISE: Change other properties: